 Your engine choice will impact both performance and long-term costs.
 Options include:

 Horsepower typically ranges from 90 to 300+.
+300hp engines are rare on a bass boat, but they do exist.
 Remember, more power means higher speeds but also increased fuel consumption and cost.
+Figure out your budget and go from there.
+A dealer can assist you with all of this.

 Storage Options